MSLaFaver/DELTANYON/README.md

 	<img src="./Toast-Shop.png" width="60%">
 <p/>

-Each and every creator, along with their YouTube channel links and individual video links, are provided in **[CREDITS.md](https://github.com/MSLaFaver/DELTANYON/blob/main/CREDITS.md)**.
+Each and every creator, along with their YouTube channel and individual video links, are provided in **[CREDITS.md](https://github.com/MSLaFaver/DELTANYON/blob/main/CREDITS.md)**.
 You can also view [`nyon.json`](https://github.com/MSLaFaver/DELTANYON/blob/main/Mod/Deploy/nyon.json) to check the mapping for each specific file.
 We've attempted to give as much credit as possible in this project to be appropriately transformative.
 If you are a creator whose cover was used in this mod and do not wish to remain included, please [open a GitHub issue](https://github.com/MSLaFaver/DELTANYON/issues/new) or send an email to [michael@returntogilead.com](mailto:michael@returntogilead.com).

 ## Installation Instructions
 1. Download the latest version of the *UndertaleModCli* (`UTMT_CLI_v*-Windows.zip`) from https://github.com/UnderminersTeam/UndertaleModTool/releases/latest.